- Q: What are the key drivers of the budget?

 Q: How has the budget been impacted by the rising costs of mandates like pensions and special education?

 A: Mandates have had a dramatic impact on the LMSD budget.
 Shortfalls in state funding of PSERS (state pension program) have forced local school districts to make up the difference using local tax revenues.
-Districts are required to contribute at a rate more than 16% higher than last year -- well beyond the established inflationary index.
+Districts are required to contribute at a rate that is 2.6% higher than last year.
 Additionally, the cost of providing appropriate special education services continues to increase while state support remains virtually unchanged.
-Since 2000, the District's special education budget has increased from less than $15M to nearly $47M.
-At the same time, state contributions for special education have remained flat at less than $3.5M/year.
+Since 2000, the District's special education budget has increased from less than $15M to approximately $47M.
+At the same time, state contributions for special education have remained flat at less than $3M/year.
 A growing list of additional unfunded/underfunded mandates include state standardized testing, school health programs and training, transportation services, PA Core compliance, staff development and Act 82, among others.

 Q: How has enrollment growth impacted the budget?

-A: An increasing number of students (nearly 21% growth in the past ten years) has resulted in the need for additional staff, classrooms, buses and other services to maintain existing programs.
-While staffing has grown, it has not kept pace with student growth.
-During the 2004-05 school year, there were 634 teachers in the district.
-Today, there are 759 teachers -- a 16.4% increase.
-Staffing is the single biggest driver of the budget; more students results in the need for more staffing and thus, greater costs.
+A: An increasing number of students (26.27% growth in the past ten years) has resulted in the need for additional staff, classrooms, buses and other services to maintain existing programs.
+Staffing is the single biggest driver of the budget; more students result in the need for more staffing and thus, greater costs.
+During the 2005-06 school year, for example, there were 670 teachers in the district; today, there are 798.

 Q: How much funding for instructional expenditures does the District receive from the state compared to other districts?

-A: Statewide, school districts receive an average of nearly 32% of their funding for instructional expenditures from state sources.
-In 2013-14, state sources accounted for just 2.31% of the LMSD actual instructional expense.
+A: Statewide, school districts receive an average of 31% of their funding for instructional expenditures from state sources.
+In 2016-2017 state sources accounted for just 2.03% of the LMSD actual instructional expense.
 This percentage has continued to decrease over time, forcing a greater burden on local taxpayers.

 A: Fund balance is a measure of net financial assets, which is similar but not identical to equity or accumulated savings.
 The fund balance is equal to financial assets less financial liabilities.